|Artillery and Armoured Fighting Vehicles preserved in the USA: Rhode Island

 The 15-cm schwere Feldhaubitze 1902 (15-cm sFH 02), was a German Heavy Field Howitzer introduced in 1903 and served in the Great War.
 It was the first artillery piece to use a modern recoil system in the German Army.
 Some 416 were in service at the beginning of the war.
 Its mobility, which allowed it to be deployed as medium artillery, and fairly heavy shell gave the German army a firepower advantage in the early battles in Belgium and France in 1914 as the French and British armies lacked an equivalent.

-British cast-iron smoothbore muzzle-loading 18-pounder Gun, Ca. 1750, salvaged off of Aquidneck Island, mounted on a wood naval gun carriage.
+British cast-iron 18-pounder smoothbore muzzle-loading Gun, Ca. 1750, salvaged off of Aquidneck Island, mounted on a wood naval gun carriage.
 Town Hall, Intersection of Route 138 and Middle Road.
-(Atom Photo)

-Bronze smoothbore muzzle-loading Model 1841 6-pounder Field Gun, N.P.
+Bronze 6-pounder Model 1841 smoothbore muzzleloading Field Gun, N.P.
 Ames, mounted on a field carriage.
 "The Bull Run Gun", dated 1861.
 This gun was used by the Providence Marine Corps of Artillery (aka.
 1st Rhode Island Battery) during the Bull Run campaign.
 Inside the State House, North entrance.

-Bronze 12-pounder Napoleon Model 1857 smoothbore muzzle-loading Model 1857 Light 12-pounder Gun Howitzer "Napoleon", weight 1,233 lbs, marked on the muzzle as Serial No. 2, “HNH & Co.” (manufacturer), T.J.R. (initials of inspector Thomas J. Rodman), 18?? (date obscured due to battle damage).
+Bronze 12-pounder Napoleon Model 1857 smoothbore muzzle-loading Gun-Howitzer, (Federal Gun with muzzle swell used in the Civil War), weight 1,233 lbs, marked on the muzzle as Serial No. 2, “HNH & Co.” (manufacturer), T.J.R. (initials of inspector Thomas J. Rodman), 18?? (date obscured due to battle damage).
 "The Gettysburg Gun".
 This Napoleon was hit by a cannon ball at the battle of Gettysburg and, while the gun crew was attempting to reload it, another cannon ball was jammed in the muzzle.
 The gun is located inside the north entrance of the State House.

 8-inch mortar Model 1840, replica, No. 1 of 4 mortars mounted on the NW corner of the Civil War monument in Kennedy Plaza, across from City Hall.